tshort/julia/doc/manual/getting-started.rst

 Example Code
 ------------

-At this point it is useful to take a look at some `Example Programs <../example-programs>`_.
+At this point it is useful to take a look at some :ref:`man-example-programs`.

 Major Differences From MATLAB®
 ------------------------------